The Restructuring Review: France

 Once approved by the court, the safeguard plan is enforceable against all members of the creditors' classes (financial institutions, trade creditors and bondholders), including the dissenting minority.
 However, French law does not allow interclass cramdown, as the court cannot impose a plan on a dissenting class of creditors when the class rejected the draft plan.
-However, this mechanism is very likely to be introduced soon (see Section VI).
+However, this mechanism is very likely to be introduced soon as part of the transposition of Directive (EU) 2019/1023 of the European Parliament and of the Council of 20 June 2019 (see Section VI).

 Upon the approval of a safeguard plan, the court appoints an agent to supervise its implementation.
 If the company fails to meet its obligations under the plan and becomes insolvent, the court must order the plan to be cancelled and initiate rehabilitation proceedings or, if the rescue of the company appears obviously impossible, liquidation proceedings.